Vistyy/todo-guard/docs/adr/005-claude-project-dir-support.md

 ## Context

-TDD Guard stores data in `.claude/tdd-guard/data` relative to the current working directory.
+Todo Guard stores data in `.claude/todo-guard/data` relative to the current working directory.
 This creates issues when:

 - Users run commands from subdirectories (e.g., `cd src && npm test`)
 - Claude Code executes commands from different locations within a project